 A group presentation in week 9 and a individual report in week 11

 Groups will be asked to submit an outline plan of the group project (maximum 500 words) as a formative assessment in week 3

 Students will receive feedback on their performance through verbal feedback within their seminar /discussion groups

-- The aim of this module is to give students the opportunity to undertake a simulated consultancy project in retail.
-Students will have the opportunity to conduct a small consultancy project for a hypothetical client from inception until presenting the recommendations to the ‘client'.
+- The aim of this module is to give students the opportunity to undertake a simulated or real consultancy project in retail.
+Students will have the opportunity to conduct a small consultancy project for a hypothetical or real client from inception until presenting the recommendations to the ‘client'.
 This is a practical module which will build on students’ theoretical knowledge about retail marketing planning, strategy and implementation.

 C - Cognitive/analytical